porsche-design-system/porsche-design-system/packages/components/src/components/form/select-wrapper/select-wrapper.design.md

 ### Placeholder

 Placeholder text disappears when a user types in the input.
 If a user doesn’t enter a value and moves to another part of a form, the placeholder text reappears in the former text box.
-However, using placeholder text is not recommended since users can misinterpret it as already filled in content.
+Use the placeholder text only in exceptions.
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Description text